IRB Performance & Metrics

 Total IRB submission volumes is another useful metric, as it accounts for all categories of submissions associated with a study and enables HRPP staff to evaluate and track the IRB’s total workload on a continual basis.
 IRB submissions can be divided into the following categories:

-Note: Average monthly submission volume figures include only the original submission of an item to the IRB.
-These figures do not include investigator responses to stipulations, responses to deferral, or responses to pre-review clarifications requested.
-The IRB typically receives an additional 200–300 of these investigator responses each month.
+Note that average monthly submission volumes include only the original submission of an item to the IRB.
+These figures do not include investigator responses to modifications required, responses to deferral, or responses to pre-review clarifications requested.
+The IRB typically receives an additional 600–700 of these investigator responses each month.

 - Full Committee Review: Greater than minimal risk study.
 Review is conducted by the full board at a convened IRB meeting.

 - Exempt Review: Meets categories of exemption from IRB review.
 Review is conducted by experienced HRPP staff.

 - Expedited Review: Not greater than minimal risk study.
 Review is conducted by at least one IRB committee member.